fgregg/streetsample/README.md

 # streetsample
-This Makefile builds a shapefile that is population weighted random sample of Chicago street segments.
+This Makefile builds a shapefile that samples from a cells from Chicago and then selects 30 streets segments randomly, weighed by population

 # Requirements
 - PostGIS